 There is nothing worse than biting in a dry sandwich.
 Spreads add flavour, moisture or creaminess to a sandwich.
 Mustard and mayo are standards, but give these other condiments a go - pesto, BBQ sauces, hummus, chutney, aioli, salsa, guacamole or ricotta.

 One of the secrets to a fabulous sandwich is lightly spreading butter to the bread before adding the other ingredients.
 It seals the bread by absorbing moisture from the other ingredients.
 No more soggy sandwiches!

 Don’t be afraid to use lots of herbs and vegetables in your sandwich.
 Whether it’s fresh or roasted, it will add extra flavour, colour and crunch to your sandwich.
 And don’t forget to season your vegetables!
 Salt or pepper can bring all the flavours together.

 Matching the right bread with the filling is just as important.
 Firmer breads like a ciabatta roll would go well with heartier fillings like steak, but soft foods, such as a tuna salad, or cold cuts would make eating too much effort due to the dense bread.
 You want something strong enough to hold up, but it shouldn’t overwhelm the filling.

 There are no hard and fast rules on choosing the right bread for your sandwich filling and a lot will come down to your personal preference.
 One thing we do recommend you focus on is finding the right balance between the texture of the bread and your filling.

-For example, a crunchy fried chicken would work well with a soft, fluffy bread.
+For example, a crunchy fried chicken would work well with a soft, fluffy bread roll.
 An egg salad on a crusty, chewy, dense bread makes eating too much effort and if you’re not careful, one bite could cause the filling to squish out.